Trebuchet: Developments

 Although rarely used as a weapon today, trebuchets maintain the interest of professional and hobbyist engineers.
 One modern technological development, especially for the competitive pumpkin-hurling events, is the "floating arms" design.
 Instead of using the traditional axle fixed to a frame, these devices are mounted on wheels that roll on a track parallel to the ground, with a counterweight that falls directly downward upon release, allowing for greater efficiency by increasing the proportion of energy transferred to the projectile.
-A more radical design; Jonathan, Orion, and Emmerson Stapleton's "walking arm", described as "...a stick falling over with a huge counterweight on top of the stick..." debuted in 2016 and in 2018 won both the Grand Champion Best Design and Middleweight Open Division of the 10th annual Vermont Pumpkin Chuckin Festival.
-Another recent development is the "flywheel trebuchet," in which a flywheel is spun into rapid rotation to build up momentum before release.
+A more radical design; Jonathan, Orion, and Emmerson Stapleton's "walking arm", described as "a stick falling over with a huge counterweight on top of the stick" debuted in 2016 and in 2018 won both the Grand Champion Best Design and Middleweight Open Division of the 10th annual Vermont Pumpkin Chuckin Festival.
+Another recent development is the "flywheel trebuchet", in which a flywheel is spun into rapid rotation to build up momentum before release.

-In 2021, an individual named David Eade designed a trebuchet reaching supersonic speed.
-He demonstrated the device on YouTube and published his simulation software on GitHub.